Each year six candidates are selected from among all applicants to receive the following scholarships:

 The collective and generous donation made by the Advisory Board of the Peggy Guggenheim Collection in 2017, followed by the contributions by the Guggenheim UK Charitable Trust, Pilar Crespi, and Marina Prada, made possible the creation of a curatorial internship, in 2018, in honor of Philip Rylands, Director Emeritus of the Peggy Guggenheim Collection.

-The curatorial intern works closely with the curatorial team at the Peggy Guggenheim Collection for 5 months, reporting directly to the Assistant Curator.
+The curatorial intern works closely with the curatorial team at the Peggy Guggenheim Collection for 5 months, reporting directly to the Associate Curator.
 The intern assists and gains hands-on experience in the many and varied curatorial aspects associated with a very active collection of 20th-century art.
 This includes conducting in-depth research on the objects and their presentation, and assisting during the installations of the collection and the temporary exhibitions.
 Duties may include conducting archival, library and online research on selected themes, artists, works of art and their provenance; compiling bibliographies, chronologies, and tasks related to the production of the exhibition catalogues; coordinating object lists and layouts; assisting with the preparation of wall texts and labels, and other tasks related to the exhibition.